l-papantoniou/spring-backend-demo/README.md

 # spring-backend-demo
-A spring backend demo app
+A spring backend demo app for HR management